unep-grid/helm-charts/README.md

   --debug=true
 ```

-If a pre-populated instance of MapX is used, import the `userdata` folder into the dedicated volume (e.g., `NFS` for the UniGe instance).
+If a pre-populated instance of MapX is used, import the `userdata` folder into the dedicated volume.

 ## Additional information